emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 *The Spiral of Self Doubt makes me anxious, which makes me worried about my judgement being clouded, which crushes my self-confidence, which makes me more anxious, and so on.*

-And that, ladies and gentlemen, is was we call Imposter Syndrome.
+And that, ladies and gentlemen, is was we call Impostor Syndrome.

 <p class="main-section">How I’m dealing with it</p>